‘Black Ink Crew’s’ Sky Days Puts On A Tight Mini Dress & Shows Off Cleavage

 The Black Ink Crew star was spotted sitting down, as she placed her left hand over her midriff.
 Her mini dress had a low cut that hugged her chest, and she wore an unbuttoned jacket that allowed her to flaunt her cleavage.

 Days also wore a denim, long-sleeved top that had colorful accents.
-This included bright pink fabric and embroidery on the front, which were decorated with colorful round pieces that were yellow, blue, and red.
+This included bright pink fabric and embroidery on the front, which were decorated with colorful round pieces in yellow, blue, and red.

-Sky also wore her hair down in a heavy right part, as she noted in the captions that it was a wig.
+Sky also wore her hair down, with a heavy right part, and she noted in the captions that it was a wig.
 She gave a smoldering look with her lips slightly parted, rocking glossy lipstick with dark lip liner.
 The tattoo artist accessorized with a short, sparkling necklace and earrings.

 Fans left lots of nice comments, with many fans mentioning that she looked like she was glowing.
 Presumably, this glow is thanks to her new love life with 600 Breezy.